 This cut looks very similar at first glance to the classic Round Brilliant cut.
 However, the slightly squared edges maximize carat weight so that the Nexus Diamond looks larger.
 A smaller center stone will look more substantial in a Cushion cut than does a Round Brilliant cut in the same size.
 Those subtly squared edges work equally as well with thin and wider bands.

-This vintage-inspired cut is coming into style with modern brides.
+This vintage-inspired emerald cut engagement rings is coming into style with modern brides.
 The Emerald cut looks true to its carat weight.
 The rectangular silhouette elongates fingers and can support wider bands, but you can make a smaller stone appear a bit larger with a slender band.
 The stepped facets beautifully highlight the clarity and colorless quality of the Nexus Diamond.

-A unique shape for trend-forward brides.
+The pear shaped engagement ring is a unique shape for trend-forward brides.
 The teardrop shape maximizes carat weight, especially at larger carat weights.
 At smaller carat weights, look for a slim or tapered band and delicate prongs that won’t overpower the center stone.
 The asymmetrical, oblong shape of the Pear cut will make fingers look longer and more elegant.

 By keeping these things in mind, you can choose the ring that matches what you’re imagining and it will look fabulous.
 No sacrifices!